 Women in Behavior Analysis (WIBA) has the mission to empower, celebrate and mentor women behavior analysts and highlight their contributions to the field.
 The conference will allow all genders to engage in meaningful discourse on gender equality for the promotion of behavior analysis and professional growth of future generations.

-The Women in Behavior Analysis (WIBA) Conference is scheduled for February 28-March 2, 2019, at the Omni Nashville Hotel in Nashville, Tennessee.
+The Women in Behavior Analysis (WIBA) Conference is scheduled for March 19-21, 2020, at the Renaissance Nashville Hotel in Nashville, Tennessee.

 WIBA will be a three-day event, including a day of workshops, highlighting prominent women in the field of behavior analysis while also addressing the importance of gender equality and diversity within the field.
 Presentations will highlight recent trends in the field of behavior analysis, the importance of mentorship, organizational behavior management and much more.
 Attendees will also get to partake in the vibrant nightlife, restaurant and music scene that Nashville has to offer.

-The conference is being organized by Devon Sundberg, Conference Director, and Sarah Cox, Marketing Chair, of Fishers, Ind.
-As WIBA approaches its thirds year, Devon looks forward to the event continuing to create mentorship opportunities between early career behavior analysts and experienced professionals.
+The conference is being organized by Devon Sundberg, Conference Director of Fishers, Ind.
+As WIBA approaches its fourth year, Devon looks forward to the event continuing to create mentorship opportunities between early career behavior analysts and experienced professionals.

 Information about registration and sponsors can be found at www.thebaca.com/wiba-registration or the conference’s Facebook page, www.facebook.com/womeninbehavioranalysis.
 Please enjoy viewing the below video that highlights our first conference in 2017.